BenJamesbabala/usv_optimization/README.md

 ### Packages Needed
 + OpenMDAO and dependents
+  + OpenMDAO contains a number of dependents, not all are strictly needed for these scripts
 + pyOptSparse and dependents
-  + mpi4py and petsc are very important
+  + mpi4py and petsc are very important, and improper installation appears to cause issues

 ## Last Working Versions (June 1, 2020)